gilzeaa/fapello-scraper/readme.md

-This program scrapes images and videos from specific model's pages on Fapello.com and saves them to a folder.
+This program scrapes all images and videos from specific model's page on Fapello.com and saves them to a folder.

 Features: